Duke-Translational-Bioinformatics/duke-data-service/README.md

-Once you are ready to submit your changes to the official repo, merge and push them into your 'develop' branch, and then submit a pull request from your 'develop' to the official 'developm' branch **MAKE SURE NOT TO CREATE A PR TO PRODUCTION**
+Once you are ready to submit your changes to the official repo, merge and push them into your 'develop' branch, and then submit a pull request from your 'develop' to the official 'develop' branch **MAKE SURE NOT TO CREATE A PR TO PRODUCTION**

 Once you have cloned your fork into your working directory, it is useful to perform the following commands, using the git commandline, to create a